obeninteractive/easy-modal/readme.txt

 5. Copy and Add ``eModal-#` class from the modals settings page to the object you want to make activate the modal window.
 Will work on divs, links, list elements and just about anything else.

 == Changelog ==
+= 1.2.0.9=
+* Fixed CSS z-index issues ( set modal z-index to 999, and overlay to 998 to make sure they are above other elements )
+* Fixed an issue with upgrading from previous versions.

 = 1.2.0.4 =
 * Fixed data migration issue ( wasn't setting sites to sitewide )
 * Added filters for modal content.
 Use add_filter('em_modal_content', 'your_custom_function'); function your_custom_function($content);
 = 1.2.0.2 =
 * Fixed issue of undefined array key.
 = 1.2.0.1 =